thesofproject/sof-docs/algos/tdfb/time_domain_fixed_beamformer.rst

 Example with two beams
 ----------------------

-This example creates for left channel a -10 degree beam and for right channel a +10 degrees azimuth beam.
-It's quite suitable for notebooks with emphasis for user direction (and opposite due to rotational symmetry of line array) and still noticeable channel separation.
+The following example creates a -10 degree beam for the left channel and a +10 degree azimuth beam for the right channel.
+It's quite suitable for notebooks with an emphasis on user direction (and opposite due to rotational symmetry of line array) and still have a noticeable channel separation.

-The procedure uses bf_merge() to combine bf1 and bf2 designs.
-The different out_channel_mix vectors does summing of the filters to proper channels.
-The filenames are redefined to avoid to overwrite the single beam files.
+The procedure uses ``bf_merge()`` to combine bf1 and bf2 designs.
+The different ``out_channel_mix`` vectors sum the filters to the proper channels.
+The filenames are redefined to avoid overwriting the single beam files.

 .. code-block:: octave